 As the birthplace of John Muir, America’s naturalist pioneer, Dunbar has always prided itself on its connection with nature and the outdoors.
-There are an abundance of activities in and around the town which is also famous for its sunshine and dry weather making it a perfect base to enjoy a huge range of activities.
+There are an abundance of activities in and around the town which is also famous for its dry and sunny climate making it a perfect base to enjoy a huge range of activities.
 Take yourself outdoors and in the words of John Muir “I only went out for a walk and finally concluded to stay out until sundown, for going out, I found, was really going in”.

 Please remember to observe Scotland’s Outdoor Access Code while you are enjoying any outdoor activity.

 Edinburgh is a short train journey away from Dunbar.
 There are regular services between Dunbar, Musselburgh and Edinburgh (20 minutes) with Scotrail.
-Dunbar’s station is also served by London North Eastern Railway linking London and the east of England with Edinburgh and Glasgow.
+Dunbar’s station is also served by London North Eastern Railway and Cross Country Trains linking most areas of England with Edinburgh and Glasgow.
 From these two cities rail services run all over Scotland.